Waldorf Homeschool Curriculum

 Welcome new homeschoolers!

+Learn why Christopherus might be the right Waldorf homeschool curriculum for you.
 There are many reasons why you might be exploring Christopherus.
 It could be because homeschooling has flowed from how you wish to parent and suits your lifestyle.
 It could be something you have considered since pregnancy or even before.
 Some of you reading this will have been homeschooled when children.

 EARLY YEARS